-Much like banana pudding, shrimp and grits was not a meal I ate growing up.
-I don’t think I even ate grits up until a few years ago!
-Better late than never I suppose, because shrimp and grits was one of those meals that wowed me when I got around to trying it.
-Creamy grits, perfectly sauteed shrimp, bacon (!)…what’s not to like?
+Much like dairy-free banana pudding, shrimp and grits was not a meal I ate growing up.
+Not once.
+Better late than never I suppose, because shrimp and grits was one of those meals that wowed me when I got around to trying it down here in the south.
+Creamy grits, perfectly sauteed shrimp, bacon…what’s not to like?

 - You can prepare the grits any way you wish – using all water, all broth, half broth/half milk, etc. I prefer half broth/half milk as the broth gives them a little extra flavor while being creamy (but not too creamy) from the milk.

 - Jumbo or large shrimp work, either tail-on or tail-off.
 If peel-on shrimp is all you have they’d be fine, though you’d have extra prep work in removing the peels.

 - 1 1/2 cups milk (I use 2%)